inspr/core-legacy/docs/workspace_init.md

 ### UID Provider installation

 First of all, we must retrieve the **root token for authentication**.
-This is the [JWT](https://jwt.io/) token that will be used to establish the first connection between Insprd and the UID Provider, generating an Admin user that will be able to create new users, as well as to manipulate Inspr's structures inside Insprd.
+This is the [JWT](https://jwt.io/) token that will be used to establish the first connection between Insprd and the UID Provider, generating an Admin user which will be able to create new users, as well as to manipulate Inspr's structures inside Insprd.

 If when installing Inspr's Helm Chart you didn't change the variable `deployment.initKey`, it's default value is "1234567890" (if you did change, use the value you inserted).
 Run the following command replacing `<key>` with the `initKey`'s value:
 ```zsh